idia-astro/iDaVIE/CONTRIBUTING.md

 # Contributing to the iDaVIE project

-Thank you for your interest in helping iDaVIE become better.
+Thank you for your interest in helping iDaVIE improve.
 We gladly accept contributions from anyone, whether it is a bug fix or a new feature.
 Please note that the existing issues on the repository are, except for those noted otherwise, considered minor issues or minor feature requests.

 ## Getting started
 There are several ways to contribute to the development of iDaVIE.